Loading article

 Read any published conditions, undertakings, notations, cautions, or reprimands.

-If the name does not appear, check spelling and whether the practitioner uses a different registered name.
-If it still does not appear, contact Ahpra or ask the service for the practitioner's registered name and number.
+If the name does not match, ask the service for the practitioner's registered name and number.

-Registration is necessary, but it is not the whole safety check.
+Registration is a threshold check.
+It is not the whole safety check.

 | Register result | What it tells you | What it does not prove |